 Living people are not listed here.

 - The Hendens and Grøneviks came from Gloppen and Stryn respectively, in Nordfjord, Norway, on the west coast north of Bergen.
 My great grandparents, the proverbial Ole and Oline, did not meet until both emigrated to western Minnesota.
-Last update 1165 people; this update 1180 people on 28 Apr 2013.
+Last update 1109 people on 9 Sep 2020.

 - The Stewarts go back as far as Nieuw Amsterdam, with plenty of sturdy German stock mixed in.
 The Dutch went up the Hudson and out the Mohawk before wandering west through Pennsylvania, Ohio, Indiana and Wisconsin and finally sticking around Rochester, Minnesota.
 I have not yet traced the Stewart name itself, though it comes through Ohio and Indiana, and it's said to go to western Pennsylvania.
 This line also includes Renslow and Waldron.
-Last update 927 people; this update 928 people on 28 Apr 2013.
+Last update 884 people on 9 Sep 2020.

-- The Wood or Woods family, my father's mother's kin, came from England through Canada and married into the Barber line which apparently came from Virginia through Ohio, finally settling in Sheyboygan County, Wisconsin.
+- The Wood or Woods family, my father's mother's kin, came from England through Canada.
+James Woods married two different women from Quebec.
+One daughter stayed in Canada; the other family seems to have migrated to Michigan.
+Son James (later James Z.) married into the Barber line which apparently came from Virginia through Ohio, finally settling in Sheyboygan County, Wisconsin.
 Names here include Woods, Barber and Boyer.
-Last update 551 people; this update 555 people on 28 Apr 2013.
+Last update 710 people on 6 Oct 2020.

-- There is a smaller Zanzig tree of just my relatives that includes non-Zanzig names.
+- A family Zanzig tree of just my relatives that includes non-Zanzig names.
 This tree and the one-name study intersect.
-Last update 268 people; this update 280 people on 28 Apr 2013 (but see the same people in the larger tree.)
+Last update 417 people on 3 Dec 2019.

 - The final tree,the Hoeflings, is my husband's family and also includes the Scots McGow(a)ns, plus Tarrant and Landon on his mother's side.
 The Hoefling name is German, from Bavaria; the Tarrants and Landons arrived in Michigan from Ontario, Canada.
 The McGowns were weavers in the throes of the Industrial Revolution near Glasgow, Scotland, and it speaks well of the elder John McGown that he made a living at handloom weaving into the latter part of the 19th century in spite of mechanization, the lack of cotton during the US Civil War, and all of the incredible changes of that century.
-Last update 1137 people; this update 1139 people on 19 Nov 2013.
+Last update 1089 people on 3 Dec 2019.

-Contact me for further information, or if you have additions or corrections; it helps if you tell me which tree and the ID number of the person you're referring to.
-Some of this data also exists on MyHeritage.com and Ancestry.com in private trees, but these pages will always be the most up to date.
+Contact me for further information, or if you have additions or corrections; please tell me which tree and the ID number of the person you're referring to.
+Some of this data also exists on FamilySearch, MyHeritage.com and Ancestry.com, but these pages will always be the most complete and up to date.